hollyxu/facebookfocused/README.md

 ## Usage

 1. Turn on the extension in Chrome.
-2. Use Facebook Chat without distraction.
+2. Use Facebook Focused and work without distraction.
 3. ???
 4. Profit!